 Title IV-Funded Living Expenses

 You may be required to repay some of the Title IV financial aid that was given directly to you as a cash disbursement (excluding federal work-study) to cover living expenses.
+If so, you will be notified via email by the office of Financial Aid.
 Living expenses are defined as your educational costs above and beyond the amount the University charges for tuition and fees.
 Living expenses include estimated costs for (non-University contracted) room and board, books, supplies, transportation, and personal expenses.

 Until the repayment is collected in full, you will be ineligible for further Title IV funds and will be reported on subsequent financial aid transcripts received by the Office of Financial Aid as owing a repayment.